Family Ski Company Terms & Conditions

 Please note that Hot Tubs are often, but not always, deep cleaned on arrival and departure days and therefore may not be available for use on such days.
 Please also note that Hot Tubs have many pumps, motors, blowers, and filtration equipment and from time to time any of these components can fail, thereby resulting in the closure of a Hot Tub.
 Such events are by definition outside our control and whilst we will use our best endeavours to bring the Hot Tub back into service as quickly as reasonably possible, it is sometimes impossible to remedy the problem straight away.
 We will not be liable to pay any compensation due to any Hot Tub being out of service in this situation.

 Please note that, under French Law, we understand that it is not permitted for anyone under the age of 16 years to enter a Sauna.
 In the event that a Sauna is out of service for an operational reason beyond our control, we will use our best endeavours to bring the Sauna back into service as soon as possible, but we will not be liable to pay any compensation due to any Sauna being out of service.

-Ski lessons, lift passes, lift transportation, ferry crossings, train travel, car hire and the transfers mentioned above do not form part of your contract with Family Ski Company and our acceptance of liability set out in Clause 17(1) does not apply to these services.
-Your contract will be with the ESF or other ski lesson provider, lift pass, ferry, train, car hire and/or transfer company (as applicable) and the terms and conditions of the supplier concerned will apply to that contract.
+Ski lessons, lift passes, lift operation, ferry crossings, rail travel, car hire and the transfers mentioned above do not form part of your contract with Family Ski Company and our acceptance of liability set out in Clause 17(1) does not apply to these services as they do not form part of any package we sell.
+Your contract will be with the ESF or other ski lesson provider, lift operator or ferry, train, car hire and/or transfer company (as applicable) and their terms and conditions will apply to that contract.

 In the event however that we are found liable in any respect for any of these services (for example in our capacity as booking agent), that liability is limited to the cost of the particular service concerned.
 We do not limit or exclude our liability for death or personal injury arising from our negligence or that of our employees.